Best Nursing Bra of 2020

 We like that the cups are removable, but we had issues with them not staying put when inserted in the bra and opted to go without rather than periodically adjusting and readjusting throughout the day.
 The Bravado Body Silk lost points in the style department.
 While it is so comfortable you might just forget you're wearing anything, the cut and shape are a bit reminiscent of a grandma bra.
 But hey, maybe grandma knows a thing or two about her brassier priorities.
 Overall, when you are nursing a brand new baby, style is likely one of the last things on your mind, and the Bravado Body Silk Seamless bra more than makes up for it in other areas.
 We love this bra and think that it is likely to be the one you will reach for again and again during your nursing days.

 We liked the look of the Ingrid and Isabel Seamless bra from the start and our tester was hooked the moment she put it on.
 In fact, she enjoyed it so much that she purchased two more for herself after testing was completed.
-The full coverage cut and the extra thick band give a held in and hugged feeling that inspires confidence whether working out or just lounging around the house.
-The straps are extra wide and sturdy.
+The full-coverage cut and the extra-thick band give a held in and hugged feeling that inspires confidence whether working out or just lounging around the house.
+The straps are extra wide and sturdy, we never had any issues with uncomfortable digging.
 They are relatively easy to adjust but definitely won't slip.
 There is no band adjustment on this pullover style, but the high-quality ribbed fabric easily forms to your shape.
 However, we found that it runs a bit small, so you may want to size up.

-The racerback style features a drop cup access, but because it is constructed from one large panel, it may take some maneuvering to get the fabric out of the way and find comfortable positioning for the excess.
+The racerback style features a drop-cup access, but because it is constructed from one large panel, it may take some maneuvering to get the fabric out of the way and find comfortable positioning for the excess.
 There are two individual pads sewn into the bra.
 While this is likely something you will appreciate for the extra coverage and softer material on sensitive nipples, we don't like that there is no option to remove them, especially as they are so thick.
-Lastly, the material has a very thick ribbed texture to it, which some may like, but may also be less comfortable for long periods.
-In the end, we feel that these are small flaws in an overall fantastic bra, and would not hesitate to use this ourselves or recommend it to a friend.
+Lastly, the material has a very thick-ribbed texture to it.
+Some may like this feature, however it may be less comfortable for long periods.
+In the end, we feel that these are small flaws in an overall fantastic bra and would not hesitate to use this ourselves or recommend it to a friend.

 The design and cut of the HOFISH Full Bust bras are comparable to that of the Bravado Body Silk Seamless, however, we feel that the quality is reduced in a few areas.
 The fabric is fairly thin, and it tends to stretch out quickly.
 This same issue causes the bra to lose its shaping ability, and it may not offer quite as much support in the long run.
 While the fit may work for some, we had issues with the fabric gapping around the sides.
 Overall, this bra does not feel as durable as many others on our list but coming in a 3-pack, the HOFISH are some of the most affordable nursing bras out there.
 We believe they are perfect for moms on a budget, or for those who don't want to invest in clothing that they only plan to wear for a short time.